M1nified/letItSnow.js/README.md

 > - (string) easing_x = animation easing of wind
 > - (string) easing_y = animation easing of falling
 > - (number) fall_time = time in milliseconds of falling for every flake

+####Background performance
+Snowflakes stop being populated when onBlur event fires and start spawning after `onFocus` event.
+This is needed to free resources while user is not using the website.